karthickshiv/3-tier/README.md

 Challenge #2

 Since last one year i have been working on GCP project i found code to get the metadata of an instance in JSON format.
 I tested on my test server.

+Challenge #3

+To be honest on the coding side do not have much exposure.